-A graduate of the University of Providence Master of Science in Infection Prevention and Epidemiology program will be a leader and educator in the prevention of infections across the healthcare continuum using epidemiological and infection prevention tools and principles.
-This change agent will use systems thinking, data, and evidence-based practice to drive collaboration that improves patient safety.
+The University of Providence Master of Science in Infection Prevention and Epidemiology program is designed to create leaders and educators in the prevention of infections across the healthcare continuum using epidemiological and infection prevention tools and principles.
+This program develops students in to change agents who will use systems thinking, data, and evidence-based practice to facilitate collaboration that improves patient safety.